kiplimoboor/alx-system_engineering-devops/command_line_for_the_win/README.md

 	- To establish the session, use the command ``sftp username@hostname``.
 Enter the password when prompted.
 2. Navigate to the directory where the file is to be uploaded in the sandbox.
 3. Navigate to the directory with the screenshots in the local machine.
-	- Navigating in the local machine involved prefixing the sftp commands with an l.
+	- Navigating in the local machine involves prefixing the sftp commands with an l.
 	- For example, while ``ls`` lists files in the sandbox, ``lls`` lists files in the local machine.
 4. Use the ``put`` command to upload necessary files from local machine to the sandbox.
 5. End the sftp session with the ``exit`` command.